cherylberger/Election-Analysis/README.md

       for row in reader:
   '# Add to the total vote count
       total_votes = total_votes + 1

 #### Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

     First create a new list for the county and a dictionary to define the total votes in each county.
      '# Create a county list and county votes dictionary. county_list = []
         county_votes_dict = {}
-    From the county list, look for rows with matching county names.
+    Then from the county list, look for rows with matching county names.
     '# Extract the county name from each row. county_name = row [0]
     Define the output fields for the country with the highest total votes (largest_county) and the county with the highest voter turnout.
     '# 2: Track the largest county and county voter turnout. largest_county = ""
         county_turnout = 0
 #### Which county had the largest number of votes?
     '# 4a: Write an if statement that checks that the county does not match any existing county in the county list. if county_name not in county_list:
     '# 4b: Add the existing county to the list of counties. county_list.append(county_name)
     '# 4c: Begin tracking the county's vote count. county_votes_dict[county_name] = 0
      '# 5: Add a vote to that county's vote count. county_votes_dict[county_name] += 1

 #### Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
  '# 6a: Write a for loop to get the county from the county dictionary.
     for row in reader:
   '# 6b: Retrieve the county vote count.